Spendar89/google_calendar/README.md

     }
 };
 ```
+A valid transform function takes data as an input and returns a transformed version of the data.

-Currently, there is only a single transform, `transformItemKeys`.
-In theory, however, more could be added (and set as `Resource.transform`'s).  `transformItemKeys` is the default transform of both `CalendarEvents` and `CalendarList` resources.
+Currently, there is only a single transform function, `transformItemKeys`.
+It is the default transform of both `CalendarEvents` and `CalendarList` resources.